Paying for a Vehicle

 Crash Pad: Homeownership and Renting

 With this curriculum, students weigh the benefits and tradeoffs of buying or renting a home.
 They consider a variety of scenarios and justify decisions or offer better options.
-(To access these resources, you will need to register for a free account.)

 Is It Better to Rent or Buy?